 For banks that do offer their services to cannabis businesses, current legislation creates onerous procedures they are expected to follow.
 For example, the government requires them to file a suspicious activity report for every transaction involving a marijuana business.
 This isn’t limited to the business itself, but to any company it interacts with including accountants or even cleaners.
 This, unsurprisingly, results in masses of red tape and expense.
 Most banks simply choose not to deal with this, but for those that do, the huge costs are usually passed on as fees to the cannabis business.
 Consequently, many businesses that have access to a banking service still choose to deal only in cash.

 Paying taxes in cash

-To put into perspective what the IRS are dealing with regarding tax payments in cash, it is thought that around $1 billion made up of $100 denomination banknotes weighs almost 1,000 kg.
+To put into perspective what the IRS are dealing with regarding tax payments in cash, it is thought that around $1 billion made up of $100 Each individual value in a series of banknotes or coins. banknotes weighs almost 1,000 kg.
 With the majority of the $4.7 billion collected in taxes in 2017 being paid in cash, we can assume that the IRS dealt with cash weighing in the region of at least four tonnes.
 That’s a lot of cash and a lot of paperwork.
 And it is rapidly increasing.